snapcrafters/ci/parse-snapcraft-yaml/README.md

 This action is more for use internally than otherwise.
 It's purpose is to either find a snapcraft.yaml file from a list of known common locations in a repository, or take the path to a snapcraft.yaml, then parse some information from it and provide that information as outputs.

-You only need to specify the `snapcraft-yaml-path` input if your `snapcraft.yaml` is not in one of the following locations:
+You only need to specify the `snapcraft-project-root` input if your `snapcraft.yaml` is not in one of the following locations:

 - `.snapcraft.yaml`
 - `build-aux/snap/snapcraft.yaml`